MS Monarch and MS Sovereign after reaching the shipbreaking yard in Aliaga, Turkey end of July 2020

 The biggest shipbreaking yards in the world are Alang, Chittagong, and Gadani in India, Bangladesh, and Pakistan.
-The reasons why these yards enjoy such success is that the respective countries they belong to have a high demand for steel and their geography facilitate such an operation.
-In 2012 about 92% of all the ships scrapped globally were scrapped in Asia, with 30% of this traffic going through India alone.
+The reasons why these yards enjoy such success is that the respective countries they belong to have a high steel demand, and their geography facilitates such an operation.
+In 2012 about 92% of all the ships scrapped globally were in Asia, with 30% of this traffic going through India alone.

 There do exist shipyards in developed countries that are not so unambiguously condemnable.
 A fine example is the Aliaga shipbreaking yard in the Izmir province in Turkey.
 Although initially it too had somewhat questionable working conditions, following a poor report published in 2002 by Greenpeace, the Turkey government has reformed its shipyards.
-Machines do most of the heavy lifting and working conditions are not as hazardous.
+Machines do most of the heavy lifting, and working conditions are not as hazardous.
 They have filed to be included in the EU green list of recycling facilities.
-A few issues surface occasionally, such as the disposal of heavy metals, but in comparison to its competitors, this port is a haven.
+A few issues occasionally surface, such as the disposal of heavy metals, but compared to its competitors, this port is a haven.
 This was the final stop for the MS Monarch and the MS Sovereign.
 So it is not unreasonable to assume that the ships faced a more “dignified” end than they could have faced.

 Not all shipyards in the world have the facilities like the ones at European shipbreaking yards.
-In the shipbreaking yards of developing nations such as India and Bangladesh, the veneer of profitability and resourcefulness of the shipbreaking industry vanishes when viewed from the perspective of a worker at the shipbreaking yards.
+In the shipbreaking yards of developing nations such as India and Bangladesh, the veneer of profitability and resourcefulness of the shipbreaking industry vanishes from the perspective of a worker at the shipbreaking yards.
 The work is brutal and physically taxing, up to 16 hours a day.
 The workers get no training, no protective equipment, and no financial coverage should a mishap occur in the workplace, which is bound to happen.
-The mortality rate for the workers at shipbreaking yards at Chittagong, Bangladesh alone is twice the rest of the country.
+The mortality rate for the workers at shipbreaking yards in Chittagong, Bangladesh alone is twice that of the country.

-Ships are lined with asbestos, have PCB’s and heavy metals used in their manufacture.
+Ships are lined with asbestos, with PCBs and heavy metals used in their manufacture.
 Every cut releases these chemicals.
-The vessels carrying radioactive material or harmful chemicals not only harm the workers but also the environment.
+The vessels carrying radioactive material or harmful chemicals harm not only the workers but also the environment.

 The most significant problem is the labor force itself.
-About 50% are completely uneducated and 20% are below the age of 15.
+About 50% are completely uneducated, and 20% are under 15.
 There is a constant risk of falling debris.
 The lack of functioning hospitals in the locality and overcrowded housing accommodations only complicates the problem for the workers further.

 Shipwreck and workers at the Jafrabad Chittagong shipbreaking yard, Wikimedia Commons

 The Chittagong yard enforces secrecy.
-The government officials deny any major accident has ever occurred, and access to the shipyard is denied to reporters and activists.
-Any workers seen consorting with them is fired.
+The government officials deny any major accident, and access to the shipyard is denied to reporters and activists.
+Any workers seen consorting with them are fired.

-The introduction of humane and less environmentally taxing methods sadly reduce the profitability of these organizations and hence remain unimplemented.
+The introduction of humane and less environmentally taxing methods sadly reduces the profitability of these organizations and hence remains unimplemented.

 Drawing the best from scrapped ships